AZEINMU1911/VirtualMachines/README.md

 # VirtualMachines
+This was done using macOS Monterey on intel chip

-VM using vagrant
+VM using virtualbox and vagrant

+Install vagrant using homebrew